 The Part That Doesn't Get Discussed Enough

-For most people, the weight comes back when they stop.
+Here's the part most people aren't told upfront: for the majority of patients, the weight comes back when they stop.

-The mechanism explains why.
-GLP-1 receptor agonists work by continuously binding to receptors that regulate hunger signals, slow gastric emptying, and dampen the reward response to food.
-When you stop taking the drug, those receptors are no longer occupied.
+The mechanism explains it.
+GLP-1 drugs work by continuously occupying receptors that regulate hunger, slow gastric emptying, dampen food reward signals.
+The moment you stop, those receptors go unoccupied.
 The hunger comes back.
-The appetite increases.
-The biological pressure to regain weight โ which was always there, managed but not eliminated โ reasserts itself.
-Post-discontinuation data from semaglutide trials shows most patients regain the majority of their weight within 12 months of stopping.
-That's not a side effect.
-It's what you'd expect from a drug that works by active suppression rather than permanent biological change.
+The appetite comes back.
+The biological pressure toward weight regain, which was never eliminated, just held in check, reasserts itself.
+Post-discontinuation data on semaglutide shows most patients regain the majority of lost weight within 12 months of stopping.
+That's not really a side effect.
+It's exactly what you'd expect from a mechanism that works through active, ongoing suppression rather than any permanent change to the underlying biology.

 Which Medications Have the Strongest Evidence Right Now